whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-22-Five-Four-Club-Subscription-August-2016-Review-Coupon.md

 **Fairway Dad Navy Hat**

 I think this is the first hat that they've ever sent us.
 My husband wears a lot of hats since we live in California were it's almost always sunny so this was happily received.
-Although it does have a pretty big branding on it, it's not too obnoxious and my husband is comfortable wearing it.
+Although it does have a pretty big branding on it, it's not too obnoxious so my husband is comfortable wearing it.

 <br>